ondras/rri/README.md

 ## Networking

+**The game server has been recently reworked to support the newest Deno version.
+Please [open an issue](https://github.com/ondras/rri/issues) if the multiplayer component looks buggy.**

 The game supports online multiplayer setup, provided that all participants have a working internet connection.
 Please note that a central server is used; if it comes down, the multiplayer component will not work.